ferm96/flask_audio_app/README.md

 1. Playback Controls: Play, pause, stop, and switch between audio recordings.
 Both are running when pressing play, the switch buttom toggles mute.
 2. Matching Functionality: Click "Match" to compute and visualize the matching region between the recordings.
-3. Zoom, Loop and adjust matched region: Zoom in, loop selected region, and manually adjust matching region if needed.
+3. Zoom on target recording, loop option (checkbox) on region, and manually adjust matching region if needed.

 ## Credits